BACK

 DEFINE

-Using the research findings, I mapped out high-level responsibilities across user types and created early role-based user flows.
-This helped align the team around what each user needed to accomplish — and where the product could streamline their work.
+I then mapped responsibilities across operator, engineer, and manager roles to create early role-based user flows.
+This gave the team clarity on what each user needed to accomplish and highlighted opportunities where the product could streamline their work.

-I also built a system-wide information architecture that outlined the major modules and data relationships.
-This was used as a reference point throughout design and development.
+To support long-term scalability, I built a system-wide information architecture that outlined modules, data relationships, and role interactions.
+This framework became a reference point throughout design and development, ensuring the product stayed cohesive as new features were added.

 Visual breakdown of the platform’s module structure across user roles, used to guide navigation design and system hierarchy.